zaplatynski/fsm-library-creater/README.md

 *Microsoft SQL* server and *Oracle DB* are special cases.
 For Oracle DB please read their [blog about how to get a JDBC driver](https://blogs.oracle.com/dev2dev/entry/how_to_get_oracle_jdbc).

 But this is not limited to the examples above.
-Any library which should be public avaialable for FirstSpirit CMS can add a new profile.
+Any library which should be public avaialable for FirstSpirit CMS can add a new profile in the pom's profile section like this:
 ```
 <profile>
     <id>name</id>